i-like-trains72/optifine-resourcepack-conversion/README.md

 # shaders-with-sodium
 This is a small repository designed to help users who want shaders with Sodium but without using Iris or vanilla Fabulous shaders .
+If you don't know already, Sodium does NOT